Merembra Homestead: Heritage listing

 Merembra Homestead is a medium-sized Victorian Georgian farm house in a highly visible position overlooking the Macquarie River and set in an unspoilt rural setting.
 It contributes significantly to its rural surroundings.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-Continued association with early settlement family throughout 160 years of European settlement family throughout 160 years of European use from 1830-1987.
+Continued association with early settlement family throughout 160 years of European settlement family throughout 160 years of European use from 1830 to 1987.

 Association with significant early settlers and personalities of Bathurst including:- Thomas Kite, John Bayliss and Bayliss family, John Vane, John McPhillamy and family.

 Representative of successful free settlement of the Central West.

 Representative of opportunities created for lower middle class colonial settlers who chose to stay in Australia after completing their term of employment rather than return to England.

 History of the site reflects early settlement control policies of Governor Macquarie of providing small farm grants as rewards for good conduct and service.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Merembra Homestead retains much of its original fabric and will provide opportunities to research original bricks, colours, finishes etc. John Bayliss grew experimental crops and was first to experiment with lighter soils.

 The Merembra Homestead was initially constructed as a rural Inn which is reflected in the planning of the building.
 The construction techniques are reflective of late Colonial / Early Victorian period, remaining intact and interpretable.

 The site specific 19th century site specific early water supply system includes a well and a reservoir tank stand which still remains intact.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.